JJ/hoborg/text/text.md

 Rebuilding
 -------------

 Fortunately, nobody was badly damaged by the fire at the circus.
 And you have to fight fire with fire, so no big deal here.
+But didn't mean I had to breath the same air as the clowns, and I tried to keep as far away from them as possible.

 The second greatest show on earth arrives in New Orleans